6 Steps to Refresh Your 2020 LMS Data Analytics Strategy

 2020 is still young, which means there's plenty of time to benefit from revisiting the data analytics strategy for your learning management system.
 Companies implement an LMS hoping to save money on their training expenditures and, most importantly, gain valuable reporting data.
 That said, the amount of data a solid LMS generates can put you in data overload.
 So the question is: What information should you focus on when you pull your LMS data analytics?

-Companies like Red Robin have saved time and money by implementing online training through an LMS.
+Companies save time and money by implementing online training through an LMS.
 But there are plenty of other ways to apply your LMS data analytics strategy to maximize organizational objectives.
 Ultimately, the goal of using LMS data analytics is to add meat to the bones.
 You can use data to target training in the right direction—or shift course if need be.

 Follow these steps as you revisit your LMS data strategy for 2020: